OceanSprint/oceansprint.org/docs/index.md

 To be determined once registration closes based on attendees interest.

-## 🛬 Travel
+## 🛬 How to get here

-The best way to travel is [via a plane to Lanzarote airport](https://www.google.com/travel/flights/search?tfs=CBwQAhojagwIAxIIL20vMDk0N2wSCjIwMjEtMTEtMjdyBwgBEgNBQ0UaI2oHCAESA0FDRRIKMjAyMS0xMi0wM3IMCAMSCC9tLzA5NDdscAGCAQsI____________AUABSAGYAQE).
+The best way to travel is [via a plane to Lanzarote airport](https://www.flightconnections.com/flights-to-lanzarote-arrecife-ace).

-It's also possible to fly to other island airports and then take a short flight or a ferry (Fuertaventura is closest being 30min away).
+It's also possible to fly to other island airports and then take a short flight.
+Fuertaventura is closest being 30min away with a ferry.

+From the Lanzarote airport you can take a taxi to the venue, they have a flat rate and it should be around 20-25 EUR.

+[Renting a car](https://autoreisen.com/) is usually quite cheap, around 100-150 eur for the week.

 ## 🥳 Stuff to do on Lanzarote